.

 Since the calculation methods described in this handbook are based on volumes of LNG and LNG vapor before and after transfer, any use of LNG, regasified LNG and/or LNG vapor during the transfer should be fully accounted for by correction of VLNG, according to the terms of the LNG purchase and sales agreement.

 Note: In-line measurement of LNG quantity.
 Coriolis mass flow meters and ultrasonic flow meters are in use at some (un)loading terminals.
 However, at the time of writing, their use as part of a ship-shore custody transfer measurement system is not yet conventional.
 This is mainly due to their high cost, the inability of these flow meters to handle high flow rates and «proving» issues.
 For small scale LNG transfer operations these meters can be used as secondary (or even as primary system), if agreed upon by the parties in their commercial sales conditions, or just as (operational) verification for the parties involved.
-A further informative discussion can be found in Appendix 1.
+A further informative discussion can be found below.

 LNG Density.
 The density of LNG is determined by calculation from the measured composition of the LNG transferred and the temperature of the LNG measured in the LNG carrier’s tanks.